wangxufire/awesome-stars/README.md

 - [go.uuid](https://github.com/satori/go.uuid) - UUID package for Go
 - [concurrent-map](https://github.com/orcaman/concurrent-map) - a thread-safe concurrent map for go
 - [go-simplejson](https://github.com/bitly/go-simplejson) - a Go package to interact with arbitrary JSON
 - [iris](https://github.com/kataras/iris) - The fastest web framework for Go in (THIS) Earth.
 HTTP/2 Ready to GO.
-MVC when you need it.
+MVC when you need it
 - [macaron](https://github.com/go-macaron/macaron) - Package macaron is a high productive and modular web framework in Go.
 - [gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
 It features a Martini-like API with much better performance -- up to 40 times faster.
 If you need smashing performance, get yourself some Gin.
 - [neo](https://github.com/ivpusic/neo) - Go Web Framework